delbertina/TerrificTaskTent/README.md

 These instructions assume that the user's computer has a recent version of npm installed on their machine as well as an active internet connection.

-First, update the app.module file with the correct username, password, and database name.
+First, copy the `.example.env` file and rename to `.env` and fill in with the correct username, password, and database name.
 Ensure the PostgreSQL is running before continuing.
-(Given more time, I would have updated this to use env vars)

 Next, navigate inside each the front and back folders and install the dependencies.